leosperry/Chroniton/readme.md

 The first job starts immediately and print's "Hello World" once every second.
 Five seconds later the second job starts and prints "Hello World2" every second.
 Five seconds later the first job stops and only the second job is running.
-Five seconds later, Stop() is called and the second job also stops.
+Five seconds later, `Stop()` is called and the second job also stops.
+Notice the same job is used with multiple schedules with different parameters.

 ## Motivation